 "Blessed are you when people hate you, when they exclude you and insult you and reject your name as evil, because of the Son of Man.
 Rejoice in that day and leap for joy, because great is your reward in heaven."
-(Luke 6:22-23)

-arat", a Kyrgyz Christian convert from Islam, will not forget the day that his best friend, a Muslim, discovered he had become a follower of Iasus Christ become a follower of Jesus Christ.
-The friend rounded on Overcoming such
+(Luke 6:22-23) such adversities, the Lord God listens" arat", a Kyrgyz Christian convert from Islam, will not forget the day that his best friend, a Muslim, discovered he had become a follower of Jesus Christ.
 The friend rounded on Marat declaring, "If I had a gun I would be the first to shoot you because you believe in Jesus Christ.
 I would put a gun to your head."
 Marat and others among the small but growing number of converts in Central Asia endure daily hostility and rejection from the majority Muslim society in which they live.
 Believers are ostracised by their closest family, neighbours and communities because of their decision to leave Islam.
-Anti-Christian hostility can cost converts their homes, jobs and livelihoods.
+Anti-Christian hostility can cost converts "When we pray their homes, jobs for overcoming" and livelihoods.

-Yet far from being downcast, Marat is strengthened and uplifted in his faith, taking comfort in prayer and the Word of God, in particular from Luke 6:22-23, quoted at the beginning of this article.
+Yet far from being downcast,

+Marat is strengthened and

+uplifted in his faith, taking

+comfort in prayer and the

+Word of God, in particular from Luke

+6:22-23, quoted at the beginning of

+this article.